Pennsylvania Governor Signs Executive Order Aimed at Reducing Gun Violence

 Recent high-profile shootings, including those here in Pennsylvania, have strengthened support for action against gun violence and increased police enforcement.

-To learn more about how these new orders will affect the prosecution of weapons charges in Pennsylvania, contact knowledgeable Reading criminal defense attorney David R. Eshelman.
+To learn more about how these new orders will affect the prosecution of weapons charges in Pennsylvania, contact knowledgeable Reading criminal defense lawyer David R. Eshelman.